-- 1. Disconnect the old keyboard cable or mouse cable from the computer. - 2.
-Connect a new keyboard or mouse to one of the USB connectors on the computer.
-Depending on where you want to connect the new keyboard or mouse, see "Locating connectors, controls, and indicators on the front of your computer" on page 9 or "Locating connectors, controls, and indicators on the rear of your computer" on page 10.
+1. Disconnect the old keyboard cable or mouse cable from the computer.

+2. Connect a new keyboard or mouse to one of the USB connectors on the computer.
+Depending on where you want to connect the new keyboard or mouse, see "Locating connectors, controls, and indicators on the front of your computer" on page 9 or "Locating connectors on the rear of your computer" on page 10.

-Figure 10.
+Figure 70.
 Connecting the USB keyboard or mouse